The Department of Obstetrics, Gynecology, and Reproductive Sciences is made up of 10 Divisions.

 The Division of Global Women’s Health

 The Division of Global Women’s Health combines resident education with real-world charitable care in order to establish sustainable programs, improve access, reduce maternal morbidity and mortality, and educate and train providers around the world to deliver quality women’s health care.
-The Division sends teams to address the health needs of vulnerable populations in Liberia, Guatemala, and Columbia.
+The Division sends teams to address the health needs of vulnerable populations in Liberia, South Africa, Dominican Republic, and Colombia.

 The Division of Gynecology